Contact Us Today!

 Annulment vs. Divorce in Texas

 What is annulment?
 Simply put, an annulment is brought instead of a divorce when there has been some legal impediment to the creation of a legal marriage.
-In other words, a divorce says “we shouldn’t be married because of something that happened during the marriage” while an annulment says “we should be together because of something that existed prior to or during the marriage ceremony”.
+In other words, a divorce says “we should not be married because of something that happened during the marriage,” while an annulment says “we should not be together because of something that existed before or during the marriage ceremony.”
 A divorce case unfolds on the premise that the marriage was valid but should be dissolved, but an annulment requires evidence that the marriage was never valid.

 Grounds for Annulment in Texas